 Andrew serves as Vice President of Finance.
 He is a senior studying chemical and biomolecular engineering with a minor in chemistry.
 He is a member of Penn Electric Racing, working on the Aerodynamics and Composites Team.
 His research interests include small molecular catalysis and water purification methods.

 Kevin Kim, VP of Corporate Relations (CAS and Wharton '20)

 Kevin, a junior in Wharton and the College of Arts and Sciences, serves as Vice President of Corporate Outreach.
 He studies Economics in the College and Finance in Wharton.
 He is interested in sustainability and energy commodities.
 During his previous summer internships, he worked in private equity at The Riverside Company and in investment banking at Landmark Ventures.
 This summer, he worked at Eldridge Industries as an investment summer analyst.

 Alan is a sophomore in Wharton serving as the Vice President of Marketing.
 He studies Management and Business Analytics and plans to explore a career in management consulting.
 He is most interested in the future of mining and oil & gas.
 Alan worked at Amalan as a Finance Intern this summer in Jakarta, Indonesia.

-Timothy Chung, VP of Academics (CAS '21)
+Timothy Chung, VP of Academics (Wharton '21)